BitsAndAtoms/Deebotozmo/README.md

 import random
 import string

-from deebotozmo.commands import *
+from  commands import *
-from deebotozmo.commands.clean import CleanAction from deebotozmo.ecovacs_api import EcovacsAPI from deebotozmo.ecovacs_mqtt import EcovacsMqtt from deebotozmo.events import BatteryEvent from deebotozmo.util import md5 from deebotozmo.vacuum_bot import VacuumBot
+from  commands.clean import CleanAction from  ecovacs_api import EcovacsAPI from  ecovacs_mqtt import EcovacsMqtt from  events import BatteryEvent from  util import md5 from  vacuum_bot import VacuumBot

 device_id = "".join(random.choice(string.ascii_uppercase + string.digits) for _ in range(12))
 email = "your email or phonenumber (cn)"